We have a number of projects, they help provide advice to different people for different purposes.

 The SQE pathway to becoming a solicitor starts from September 2021, although law schools are taking on SQE students from September 2020 knowing that the assessment framework is coming.
 The BPP law school have confirmed that the SQE can be packaged as an apprenticeship.
 This, together with the recent rule changes to the Apprenticeship Levy provide opportunities for commercial law firms to, in effect, donate a proportion of their Levy to fund apprenticeships/fellowships in the advice sector.

-This month we welcomed our first new University House Fellows.
-The Fellows, five in total, will be undertaking solicitor apprenticeships in partnership with BPP.
+In September 2020 we welcomed our first new University House Fellows.
+The Fellows, six in total, will be undertaking solicitor apprenticeships in partnership with BPP.
 This is based on the new SQE1 and SQE2 pathway to becoming a solicitor.
-We have employed three directly, and we are supporting the other two remotely.
+We have employed three directly, and we are supporting the other three remotely.
 This initiative is linked to our Advice Portal, and both projects are part of our efforts to help address the skills shortage in our sector.
 In addition to training as solicitors, the Fellows will also undertake projects which focus on access to justice issues.
 We want to thank several corporate partners for helping to make this possible through their donations of Apprenticeship Levy.